SheetalMaurya/MvvmCross-Wiki/High-Level-MvvmCross-Objects.md

 Within this introduction we won't go further into how these Views are actually written - instead see the introductions to data-binding on each platform within the TipCalc tutorial.

 One important thing to note, is that by default `View`s are associated with `ViewModel`s using a naming convention in MvvmCross.
-This can be overridden if required (see the TODO-LINK-SETUP) - but by default the MvvmCross system links a View called `FooView` to a ViewModel called `FooViewModel`
+This can be overridden if required (see the https://github.com/slodge/MvvmCross/wiki/Customising-using-App-and-Setup#overriding-view-viewmodel-associations) - but by default the MvvmCross system links a View called `FooView` to a ViewModel called `FooViewModel`

 ###A Presenter